Let's talk about Kent Libraries

 • A childhood full of learning

-by Deb Ramsgate, over 2 years ago
+by Deb Ramsgate, almost 3 years ago

 For children, I believe books are a magical door opening onto a wonderland.
 Many children do not have access to books at home, for various reasons, some of which are very difficult to address.
 My daughter has special needs and, at her birthday parties, I regularly gave her little friends books to take home, rather than wasteful party bags full of sweets and plastic toys.
 Many years later, I remember her head teacher telling me that, for quite a few of the children, the only books in the house were the ones we had given them.
 For children in poverty...
 Continue reading